Proton VPN VPN Review

 0

 Proton VPN is a VPN service that was launched in 2017.
 It's owned and operated by Proton AG, a Swiss company that also operates Proton Mail, the encrypted email service.
-Proton VPN has open-source applications on several different platforms, servers located in over 110 countries, and additional features like obfuscation, multi-hop, and DNS filtering.
+Proton VPN offers open-source applications on multiple platforms, servers located in over 110 countries, and additional features such as obfuscation, multi-hop, and DNS filtering.

 Our Verdict